ktatro-rh/ansible-ci-cd-demo/README.md

 4. Follow route (aap namespace -> routes) to newly created automation controller instance
 5. Login AAP as admin using credentials in secret automationcontroller-admin-password in namespace aap
 6. Subscribe AAP Instance
-7. Create ansible-sa service account in aap namespace (oc apply -f ./openshift-resources/openshift-ansible-sa.yaml) (note this gives the cluster admin privledges, if doing this in a non-testing environment, you'll want to limit the scope of this users access)
+7. Create ansible-sa service account in aap namespace (oc apply -f ./openshift-resources/openshift-ansible-sa.yaml) (note this gives the cluster admin privileges, if doing this in a non-testing environment, you'll want to limit the scope of this users access)
-8. In AAP, create credential with type OpenShift or Kubernetes API Endpoint using the ansible service account token you just created and the cluster API URL
+8. In AAP, create credential with type OpenShift or Kubernetes API Endpoint using the ansible service account token you just created and the cluster API URL (ensure there are no trailing spaces in the API URL)
-9. Create Project using Github Repo (or your fork) https://github.com/ktatro-rh/ansible-ci-cd-demo named ktatro-demo
+9. Create Project using this Github Repo (or your fork) https://github.com/ktatro-rh/ansible-ci-cd-demo
 10. Create inventory openshift with host: {'ansible_host': '127.0.0.1', 'ansible_connection': 'local'}
 11. Create Job Templates with Job Type: Run, Inventory: openshift, Project ktatro-demo, Default Execution Environment, Kubernetes Bearer Token